top of page

 The noun 'tension' traces its roots to the Latin word 'tensio,' which means 'a stretching' or 'a tightening.'
 It entered Middle English through Old French and took on its current form.
 'Tension' refers to a feeling of mental or emotional strain or stress, often characterized by a sense of unease or discomfort.
 Its etymology aptly captures the essence of this term, emphasizing the idea of something being stretched or pulled taut, much like the mental and emotional strain experienced during times of stress.
 When used to describe a situation or a person's state of mind, 'tension' underscores the notion of something being stretched to its limit, highlighting the palpable discomfort and unease that can result from such stress or strain.

-Quiz: Find the meaning of tension
+Quiz: Find the meaning of the noun tension:

 Try Again!